“Financial Independence is a pipe-dream. You’ll never get there, so why try?”

 - Grow your investments.
 Grow thoughtfully and in a planned fashion to get to FI the fastest.

-The most important steps to becoming financially independent are the first 3 steps.
 You’ll notice that “investing” is actually step 4.
+That’s because the preperation is the most important step of your journey to financial independence.
 You can’t build a house on a poor foundation and you probably won’t achieve financial independence without the first three steps.

 Step 1 to Being Financially Independent – Educate Yourself

 It doesn’t take a graduate degree to achieve FI.
 It doesn’t even take a bachelor’s degree.
 Honestly, anybody can do it.

 Even though you don’t need a degree, you still need to educate yourself.

 The problem with working is many people don’t have the time to learn.
 It doesn’t help that our society doesn’t promote education.

 No, I’m not saying society doesn’t push useless philosophy and art degrees on our most impressionable (and indebted) generation.